Aharoni-Lab/miniscope-io/docs/guide/config.md

 `mio_config.yaml` files in the working directory, as well as global configuration via `mio_config.yaml` in the system-specific config directory (via [platformdirs](https://pypi.org/project/platformdirs/)).
-By default, `miniscope-io` does not create new directories in the user's home directory to be polite, but the site config directory might be inconvenient or hard to reach, so it's possible to create a user directory in a custom location.
+By default, `mio` does not create new directories in the user's home directory to be polite, but the site config directory might be inconvenient or hard to reach, so it's possible to create a user directory in a custom location.

-`miniscope_io` discovers this directory from the `user_dir` setting from any of the available sources, though the global `mio_config.yaml` file is the most reliable.
+`mio` discovers this directory from the `user_dir` setting from any of the available sources, though the global `mio_config.yaml` file is the most reliable.

 To create a user directory, use the `mio config user create` command.